mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 The `SERVER_URL` should be set to `http://yourappname.herokuapp.com/parse`.
 Note that the end of the server URL matches the `PARSE_MOUNT` above.

-Set the config vars using the same `heroku config:set` command as before:
 ```
 $ heroku config:set APP_ID=your_app_id
 $ heroku config:set MASTER_KEY=your_master_key